Lake Mary Sprinklers · Central Florida guide

 Stream Nozzles

 Stream nozzles like Hunter MP Rotators and the Rainbird R-Van’s are heralded as the “new” type of nozzle.
 Really?
-Thirty-five years ago, I was installing Toro 300 stream rotors all over Atlanta.
-Stream rotors are not new, but the fact that you can convert a spray to a stream rotor is.
-This is very convenient as it makes converting mixed spray and stream rotor rotor zones to only a rotor zone much easier.
-This is important as spray and rotor heads precipitate water at different rates.
+Fifty years ago, I was installing Toro 300 stream rotors all over Atlanta.
+Stream rotors are not new, but the fact that you can convert a

 Drip Sprinklers